YuukanOO/uniformcss.com/docs/theming/colors.md

 ## Customizing Opacities

 Opacities control the alpha value of a given color.
-You can override or add new levels by passing in key value pairs to the `shades` setting in your configuration.
-The following opacity levels are available by default.
+You can override or add new levels by passing in key value pairs to the `opacities` setting in your configuration.
+The following opacity levels are supported by default.

 ```scss
 // styles.scss